Counselling & Psychotherapeutic Support based in Birmingham & Solihull

 Sessions

-After we have established this, we can begin our work and will arrange a recurring time and day to meet on a regular basis
+Following this initial session, we can begin our work and will arrange a recurring time and day to meet on a regular basis

 -